fluree/crypto-utils/README.md

 ### Sign Transaction

-signTransaction returns an object with the keys: header, method, body, which should then be sent to the `/command` endpoint.
+signTransaction returns an object with the keys: sig, cmd, which should then be sent in the body of a request to the `/command` endpoint.

 ```javascript
 import { generateKeyPair, getSinFromPublicKey, signTransaction } from 'fluree-cryptography';